We are Cloudflare

 I was one of the lucky people who were able to go to a web development bootcamp and get a job after that.

-That's what allowed me to land at Cloudflare, doing a customer facing role that's also very technical.
+That's what allowed me to land at Cloudflare doing a customer facing role.

+That's also very technical.
 How about it?
-That's so interesting.
+Yeah, that's so interesting.
 Yeah, I do agree.

-I do, very fondly.
-You know what he used to do?
+I do very fondly.
+Do you know what he used to do?
 I, yeah, I believe he used to work at a Toyota dealership.

 So he went from car dealership into technical engineering as well.